christophihl/reveal.js/slides.md

 <br>

 * normalized auction:
 	* bidders who have bid of zero have value zero
 * in words:
 	* if there is an auction outcome that is efficient but does not maximize revenue, then there is no other efficient auction (outcome) that maximizes revenue
+* "All pay" auctions (i.e. __all__ bidders pay their bid e.g. in lobbying) have the same BNE as FPSB auctions
+	* SPSB, FPSB and "All Pay" are all revenue equivalent

 ----